tpircher-zz/woale/README.md

 woale is a small and fast cgi wiki engine written in C++.

-The wiki pages are stored in an SQLite database.
-The pages are written in [markdown] and are rendered in the browser using a JavaScript library. woale is developed using the [marked] markdown parser, although any other language/parser library could be used instead.
+The wiki text is rendered from text to HTML in the user's browser using a JavaScript library.
+The wiki has been tested using the [marked] JavaScript markdown parser, but other parsers could be used as well.
+This makes the woale source code simple and straightforward as it does not do any transformation on the wiki text and only retrieves the wiki text from and stores it to a SQLite database.

-Download the source code from [woale].
+Download the source code from the [woale] GitHub page.

+*Note: woale is currently in ALPHA stage and has not been fully tested and/or hardened.
+Be warned.*

 ## Installation